Kunull/Writeups/docs/ROP Emporium/split.md

 rdi: 0x601060

 ===================================================================================
-ret <-- rip
+rip --> ret
-## This gadget will move the address of system@plt into rip, this executong it
+	## Move the address of system@plt into rip, this executong it
 ===================================================================================
 ```